pschaus/book_lepl1402/source/part4.rst

     }

+Let us now see some possible concrete implementations of this interface.

 Implementing a Stack With Linked Structure
 """""""""""""""""""""""""""""""""""""""""""

 The LinkedStack is a stack implementation that uses a linked list structure to store its elements.
-Each element in the stack is stored in a node, and each node has a reference to the next node.
+Each element in the stack is stored in a node, and each node has a reference to the next node (like individual wagons are connected in a train).
 The top of the stack is maintained as a reference to the first node (head) of the linked list.

 ..  code-block:: java